lynnjm7/ignorify/README.md

 # Disclaimer
 I have tested and use this tool on Linux.
 I haven't tested it on any other operating system.
-I see no reason why it shouldn't work.
-I do not currently have any plans on porting this tool to any other operating system.
+However, I see no reason why it shouldn't work and porting it should be relatively straightforward for the sufficiently tenacious code monkey...
+But I do not currently have any plans on porting this tool to any other operating system.

 # License